markcmurphy/devdocs-portal/Orders.md

 v2
 Messages associated with an order.

-## Order Status
-v2
-Each order status represents a state in the order-fulfillment workflow.

 ## Order Shipments
 We will go over creating a shipment for an order, shipping quotes, shipping carriers and shipping to multiple locations.